danielstpaul/CV/README.md

 Daniel St Paul
 ================

 Most recently founder of Sports Data Solutions Ltd, a company that specialises in catapulting sporting organisations into the 21st, Dan is a driven and ambitious individual looking to broaden the horizons for both himself and his company.
-Dan took interest in software development having experianced the impact such skills can make, having adopted some of these skills/processes himself whilst working as a performance analyst within the high performance system in Wales.
-Ideally Dan would like to work on ambitious projects, within a supportive environment, with a focus on innovation and quality, where he could continue to develop his niche and make a positive impact within the high performance sport system.
+Dan took interest in software development having experianced the impact such skills can make, having adopted some of these skills/processes himself whilst working as a performance analyst within the high performance sports system in Wales.
+Ideally Dan would like to work on ambitious projects, within a supportive environment, with a focus on innovation and quality, where he could continue to develop his niche and make a positive impact.

 **Latest Project: [Sport Wales Data Hub](https://www.swdatahub.co.uk/#/)**(End: 01/18)